Skip to main content

 Four educational sessions will be offered in 2025 focusing on recognition, diagnosis, and treatment of urea cycle disorders (UCDs), a group of eight rare genetic metabolic disorders.
 The goal of the series is to share essential information with frontline caregivers who may not encounter these disorders often, including emergency room physicians, nurse practitioners, pediatricians, and neurologists as well as medical students.
 Sessions include:

-To foster a community of practice, session attendees will be invited to join a private discussion group for clinicians where they can share learnings and ask questions.
+To foster a community of practice, session attendees will be invited to join a private discussion group for clinicians where they can share learnings and ask questions at the end of the series.

 About the series The Urea Cycle Disorders ECHO program is offered by the National Urea Cycle Disorders Foundation (NUCDF), a nonprofit patient group that advocates for people affected by UCDs.
 Since 1988, we have been working to advance research, improve care, and raise awareness that saves lives.
 Our partners in this effort are the experts of the Urea Cycle Disorders Consortium (UCDC), an NIH-funded group of researchers and clinicians across 16 academic institutions in the U.S., Canada, and Europe.
 For more information, contact NUCDF at info@nucdf.org